-It is hoped that the information provided here will show a dynamic and fascinating facet of Hong Kong Cantonese.
+It is hoped that this collection will illuminate a dynamic and fascinating facet of Hong Kong Cantonese for researchers and enthusiasts alike.

 Roxana S.Y.
-Fung (Department of Chinese and Bilingual Studies)
+Fung (Dept. of Chinese & Bilingual Studies)

 The Hong Kong Polytechnic University